-Suddenly Internet connection disconnected and chrome says “Unable to access network Err_Network_Changed“?
-This ERR_NETWORK_CHANGED is one of common issue chrome users may face while suffering on the internet.
+Suddenly Internet connection is disconnected and chrome says “Unable to access network Err_Network_Changed“?
+This ERR_NETWORK_CHANGED is one of the common issues chrome users may face while suffering on the internet.
 And mostly occurs because of incorrect network configuration or incorrect DNS settings.
-Also, there are some other factors may prevent web browser to connect to the internet.
-If you are also struggling from this, here 5 different solutions to fix err_network_changed chrome error windows 10.
+Also, there are some other factors that may prevent web browsers to connect to the internet.
+If you are also struggling with this, here 5 different solutions to fix err_network_changed chrome error windows 10.

 - First of all, we recommend temporarily disable security software (antivirus) if installed